Jpoker01/authorship_verification_dt/README.md

 ### Running frontend application

-Run from the frontend folder:
+Run from the root of the frontend folder:
 ```bash
 npm install
 npm run build